rahulssr/Weed-Segmentation/README.md

 ## Dataset Collection 🔍🔍

+Alright, let's give it another shot, incorporating emojis for visual emphasis:

-During the vibrant summer at IGKV (Indira Gandhi Krishi Vishwavidyalaya), our dedicated team ventured into the fields to capture a distinctive blend of high-resolution images, showcasing various weeds and the Onion (Allium cepa L.).
+🌞 Amidst the sun-kissed expanses of IGKV (Indira Gandhi Krishi Vishwavidyalaya), our cameras danced with the whispering winds.
+Each snap captured a unique tapestry; where the slender blades of monocot weeds swayed alongside the proud, earthy presence of the Onion (Allium cepa L.). ![Space for the data collection picture]

-![Space for the data collection picture] With the aim of distinguishing the subtle nuances between each plant type, we carefully selected shots taken in natural lighting conditions.
-After collecting the images, each one was meticulously annotated using the 'LabelMe' tool, ensuring precision for future machine learning applications.
-![Space for the annotation process picture]
+🌱 Venturing through these fields was more than just a collection process.
+It was a journey, a visual exploration of nature's intricate ballet, with each plant playing its part, waiting for its moment in the limelight.
+The challenge?
+To encapsulate this dance in a frame, preserving the authenticity of each performer.

+🎨 Back in the dim ambiance of our workstations, the next phase commenced.
+With the 'LabelMe' tool as our digital brush, we painted annotations onto each image, distinguishing the nuanced tales of weeds from the unmistakable narrative of the onion. ![Space for the annotation process picture]

 Weed are the unwanted plants on the field, they are harmful to crop yield as they compete for the resources with the main crop which on initial stage of the crop may lead to nutrient deficiency and ultimately crop failure.
 Precise weed